-Betsy was born and raised in Michigan.
+Betsy Armentrout was born and raised in Michigan.
 After graduating from Indiana University, she moved to Winston-Salem to attend medical school and graduated from Wake Forest University School of Medicine in 1998.
 She completed her pediatric residency training at Cincinnati Children’s Hospital, including a fourth year as Chief Resident.
-She returned to Winston-Salem in 2002, and has worked as a pediatrician with Ford, Simpson, Lively and Rice Pediatrics since January, 2003.
+She returned to Winston-Salem in 2002 and has worked as a pediatrician with Ford, Simpson, Lively and Rice Pediatrics since January 2003.

 In addition to The CFEC board, Dr. Armentrout has served on the board of the Horizons Residential Center and the Forsyth Stokes Davie Medical Dental Society.
 She and her husband, Brant, have two sons – Ben, a freshman in high school, and Luke, a sixth grader.

-Cindy (Bay) Wall began her career in 1981 as a Manager Trainee with McDonald’s Corporation.
-For twenty-five years she held various management positions which focused primarily on Management, Operations, Training and People Development.
-From 2003-2006 she was Vice President of Operations, Training and Franchising in the Great Southern Region.
+Born and raised in Missouri, Cindy Bay-Wall began her career in 1981 as a Manager Trainee with McDonald’s Corporation.
+For 25 years, she held various positions focused primarily on management, operations, training and people development.
+From 2003 to 2006, she served as Vice President of Operations, Training and Franchising in the Great Southern Region.

-Cindy was born and raised in Missouri.
-Throughout her time at McDonald’s, she had the opportunity to live and work in: Las Vegas, San Diego, Dallas, Chicago, Tampa, Norfolk and New Orleans.
-Cindy moved to Winston-Salem when she joined Krispy Kreme in 2008 as Senior Vice President of Company Shops.
+Throughout her time at McDonald’s, Cindy had the opportunity to live and work in Las Vegas, San Diego, Dallas, Chicago, Tampa, Norfolk and New Orleans.
+She moved to Winston-Salem when she joined Krispy Kreme in 2008 as Senior Vice President of Company Shops.
 In 2011, she took on the additional responsibility for North American Franchise Operations and Real Estate.

 Cindy retired from Krispy Kreme on March 31, 2016.
 She is married to Earl Wall.
-Earl has 2 adult children.
+Earl has two adult children.
 She and Earl look forward to spending more time with their four granddaughters.

 CFEC Board Member | Area Vice President/Sales & Service Officer, Branch Banking & Trust